Friday, June 30, 2023

 Getting Started with the Activity Monitor

 Database managers and developers may track the activity and performance of their SQL Server instances using the Activity Monitor, a robust feature of SQL Server.
-It offers real-time data on different processes, queries, and resource utilization to users, assisting them in locating and resolving performance bottlenecks.
+It offers users real-time data on different processes, queries, and resource utilization, assisting them in locating and resolving performance bottlenecks.

 Activity Monitor